 But there is also another way of understanding the universe: it is to assume that it is a sort of a machine.
 A machine is not something you talk to; it is something you act upon.
 And if you act in the right way, it will react predictably and as expected.
 So, you may pray to get the benevolence of the soul of a great forest tree, but you may also chop it down with an axe.
 You can do the same with an enemy: if you bump his head with a battle axe, the results will be predictable.
 If you know the functioning of the machine, then you can make it behave as you want to.
 This is the origin of Magic; that some also call "craft".
 Finding the rules that things follow gives you power on them.

 Religion may be older than magic, but they seem to have been going in parallel in human history.
 Take one of the oldest Western pieces of literature, the Iliad, and you'll find Gods appearing on almost every page, but no wizard ever crosses them.
-But, in the "Odyssey"; you have an almost prototypical witch; Circe, who turns people into pigs, although she is also described as a Goddess.
-In some of the earliest literature we have, the Sumerians left us plenty of healing recipes where they freely mix invocation to Gods with herbs and other substances that surely had some healing powers of their own.
+Instead, in some of the earliest literature we have, the Sumerians left us plenty of healing recipes where they freely mix invocation to Gods with herbs and other substances that surely had some healing powers of their own.

 In time, Religion and Magic diverged more and more to the point that most modern religions despise magic as evil.
 Priests may well perform rituals to obtain something for the benefit of the faithful, but they are always careful to state that success or failure is never guaranteed.
 If you pray God (or the priest does that for you) you may ask Him that He would cure your ailment.
 If you are cured, then you are supposed to thank God for His benevolence.
 But the ailment doesn't disappear or you get worse, then you are not supposed to blame God for that.
 The divine will is unfathomable and it may be argued that it is your fault because of some sin you committed that made you unworthy of God's benevolence.
 A win-win condition for the priests, for sure.

 There is a problem with the universal machine, though.
 Magic, just as Science, has no moral compass: the end result of magic doesn't depend on whether it is done for a good or a bad purpose.
 Science-based medicine will unflinchingly cure an evil person while the best modern technologies have developed weapons that will kill anyone.
 And this is a big problem especially when science fails - and it does.
-While you can't sue God for malpractice, you can and you do that when you think a doctor did something wrong to you or to someone close to you.
+While you can't sue priests for malpractice, you can and you do sue doctors.
 And modern science has been unable to maintain its promises and it is been as an evil form of black magic for having lost control on those that it did manage to deliver; think of nuclear energy as an example.

-True, the protagonist of most of the stories, Ged, also fights dragons, but dragons are not a problem; they are more part of the danger of doing science, a little like nuclear energy.
-The real problem with magery in Earthsea is the same we have with science in our world: the lack of a moral compass.
+True, the protagonist of most of the stories, Ged, also fights dragons, but dragons are not the real problem with magery in Earthsea.
+The problem is the same we have with science in our world: the lack of a moral compass.
 So, in the first story of the series, Ged's enemy is not a dragon but himself.
 And, later on, it will be another mage, turned evil.
 Over and over, the mages of Earthsea are at loss on how to deal with the Otherworld; the realm of the dead.
 A realm that's alien to magic and to science, but that's the natural domain of religion.